kirajano/wiki-streams/README.md

 * ML content quality: damage, goodfaith (RSC)

+**Possible Visuals**

+- How many bots crated content?
+- What is the change type?
+- What topics are being more goodfaith / damaging?
+  - How many?
+  - Geographically?

 <br>**Possible Inclusion**

 * user_group(bot,editor, others; many groups and no info what they mean) (RVCR, RSC)